-On January 19, 2012, by Order No. PSC-12-0030-PCO-WU, the Commission suspended the proposed rate increase and granted WMSI's request for an interim rate increase.
+On January 19, 2012, by Order No. PSC-12-0030-PCO-WU, we suspended the proposed rate increase and granted WMSI's request for an interim rate increase.
 That Order also noted that the Utility had requested its application be processed using the PAA process.

-On March 2, 2012, the Office of Public Counsel (OPC), who had intervened earlier, filed its Motion for an Administrative Hearing on Water Management Services, Inc.'s Application for Rate Increases (Motion), i.e., OPC is requesting that the rate application be set directly for hearing, and that the PAA procedures not be used.3 On March 8, 2012, WMSI filed its timely Response opposing OPC's motion.
-Neither OPC nor WMSI requested oral argument on the Motion.
-However, staff notes that the Commission has discretion to hear oral argument on all matters over which it presides.
+On March 2, 2012, the Office of Public Counsel (OPC), who had intervened earlier, filed its Motion for an Administrative Hearing on Water Management Services, Inc.'s Application for Rate Increase (Motion), i.e., OPC is requesting that the rate application be set directly for